andrehora/testminer/README.md

 # TestMiner

-A web app for exploring and visualizing test practices across GitHub repositories.
+A web app for exploring and visualizing *software testing* across GitHub repositories.

 Analyze how projects organize tests, which testing libraries they use, and how testing evolves across versions.

 ## Features

-- **Owner view** — browse all repositories for a GitHub owner/organization
+**Owner view**: browse all repositories for a GitHub owner/organization

-- **Repo view** — dive into a single repository:
+**Repo view**: dive into a single repository:

-  - **Overview** — test statistics
+- **Overview**: test statistics
-  - **Test Location** — file tree chart showing where tests are located
+- **Test Location**: file tree chart showing where tests are located
-  - **Test History** — test metrics across releases
+- **Test History**: test metrics across releases
-  - **Test Dependencies** — dependencies related to test (extracted from GitHub [SBOM](https://docs.github.com/en/rest/dependency-graph/sboms))
+- **Test Dependencies**: dependencies related to test (extracted from [GitHub SBOM API](https://docs.github.com/en/rest/dependency-graph/sboms))

 Files are automatically classified into categories: `test`, `e2e`, `mock`, `snapshot`, `fixture`, `benchmark`, `smoke`, and `ci-test`.